 Our ability to label our emotions as we experience them.
 Labelling our emotions helps us to manage our emotions (soften negative emotions and find positive emotions).
 We practice this by labelling our emotions as we experience different parts of our day.

-For more information on wellbeing at Beaumaris North Primary School, please refer to our COVID-19 Wellbeing Resources page.
+For more information on wellbeing at Beaumaris North Primary School, please refer to our Wellbeing Resources page.